Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 #### Using `sed` for String Replacement

-**Note**: String replacement is synonymous with string substitution, similar to the Windows _find and replace_ feature.
+**Note:** String replacement is synonymous with string substitution, similar to the Windows "find and replace" feature.

 We will walk through a simple `sed` command to create a basic string replacement.